Care Experienced people are never just a number to us

 - Care experienced children are automatically deemed to have additional support needs, unless otherwise assessed.
 Despite this, around half of care experienced children have not been assessed for a coordinated support plan, even though they are entitled in law (Govan Law Centre, 2015).

-- 9 months after leaving school, 30% of care experienced young people are classed as unemployed, compared to 8% of their peers (Scottish Government, 2016).
+- 9 months after leaving school, 30% of care experienced young people who were in care for part of the year are classed as unemployed, compared to 5% of their non-care experienced peers (Scottish Government, 2018).

-- Amongst looked after young people aged 5–17 years, 45% have been assessed as having mental health issues (Office for National Statistics, 2004).
+- In a study conducted in 2002, among young people aged 5–17 years who were looked after by local authorities in Scotland, 45% were assessed as having a mental health issue (Office for National Statistics, 2004).

 - It is estimated that one of the highest rates of youth smoking exists for care leavers at 67% (ScotPho, 2009).